paps/api-store/store/Medium Auto Clapper/Medium Auto Clapper.md

-# Automatically clap a list of Medium articles that you find interesting and get noticed by their authors 👏
+# Mass clap articles that you find interesting and be heard on Medium 👏

 If you follow specific topics or authors on Medium, clapping is a great way to show your appreciation.